 Year Purchased: 2011

 About the owner: Cagasa Cottage is owned by Ben and Wendy Marsden.
 Ben works in Information Technology at Smith College in Northampton, MA and Wendy is a Certified Financial Planner and CPA in Greenfield, MA.
 We bought the cottage as a place to vacation during our April post-tax-season vacations and as a handicapped friendly place to stay with our elderly parents on the island for ourselves each summer.
 Along the way we discovered that we love it in the shoulder seasons, too!
 The Cottage is named after our three children.
-Caroline works at B.U. in Boston and is in graduate school, too; Gary is launching a career in resort management and currently works for Killington in the winter and the VT State Parks in the summer, and Sammy is in high school.
+Caroline works at B.U. in Boston and is in graduate school, too; Gary works summer in the National Park Service and winters at ski resorts (currently at Copper Mountain in Colorado) and Sammy is graduating from high school in 2017.
 We hope to retire to this cottage someday, but for now we're renting it out a couple of weeks each summer.
 We figure all the stuff we're doing to make it lovely for renters, as well as elder-friendly, will be helpful to us one day, too!
 We are happy to share this wonderful place with people who appreciate the island the way we do.
 You'll find you are very welcome here.

 Why the Owner Chose Peaks Island, Portland, ME, USA: